contentstack/contentstack-ios-persistence/README.md

 ```

 ### For Realm
-To set up this library for CoreData, follow the steps given below.
+To set up this library for Realm, follow the steps given below.

 #### Setup using CocoaPods